ViralTexts/gtr-clusters/clusters/18710629-sn84026753-ExplorationsAtJerusalem.md

 it were from another world.
 Reaching
 down to the man who is visible is a
 thirty-four-feet rope-ladder; and on de­
-scending by it, one finds he is standing
+sconding by it, one finds he is standing
 on a ledge which the ladder does not
 touch by four feet.
 This ledge is the
 top of a wall running north and south,